 Wavelength conversion air <-> vacuum

 VALD3 stores vacuum wavelengths of all the transitions.
 This allows uniform handling of extraction across the whole spectral range.
 On the other hand, the selection tools in VALD3 include options for returning the air wavelengths.
-Furthermore, some of the original line lists include wavelengths measured in the air.
+Note, that this is only available for wavelengths longer than 200nm!
+All laboratory measurements and observations for shorter wavelengths are done in vacuum, so there is no point for conversion.
+For longer wavelengths some of the original line lists include measured in the air.
 This calls for conversion tools.
 Such tools must be uniformly accurate and reversible across the whole spectral range.

 For the vacuum to air conversion the formula from Donald Morton (2000, ApJ.
 Suppl., 130, 403) is used for the refraction index, which is also the IAU standard: